FAQs | Wisconsin

+Q: How do I apply for the WPCP?
+A: To apply for the program, a parent or guardian must complete an online application that will be available during the open enrollment period which runs February 1st-April 15th.
+A link to the application is available here.
 Within the online application, the parent or guardian will select the schools to which they wish to apply.
 After completing the online application, the parent or guardian must provide proof that they meet residency and income requirements to each school to which they have applied, no later than April 20th.
 The online application is not complete until each school to which the parent or guardian has applied has verified and accepted the required documentation.

 Q: Can I apply to more than one school through the program?
+A: Yes.

+Q: What if the parent or guardian does not have access to a computer or the Internet?
 A: Most public libraries have computers and internet available for public use.
 It is also possible that the private or parochial school to which you apply may have computers available for your use.
 Please contact the school to find out.

+Q: What do I do if my child receives a voucher?
 A: Parents must reply to the school within five days after notice from DPI or the school whether or not they accept the voucher and placement at the school.
 If the parent has applied to more than one school, the parent must choose which school they wish to attend and reply to that school within five days of notification.